LiveSparks/ESP_Power_Button/readme.md

     ```

 > ⚠ You can only combine two keys together.

-> ⚠ For some reason using keys of of the same coloum together doesn't work.
+> ⚠ For some reason using keys of the same coloum together doesn't work.
 If you can figure out the reason, please let me know.

 For more examples and in depth guides regarding AutoHotKey, visit their [documentations](https://www.autohotkey.com/docs/AutoHotkey.htm).